atouloupis/Masternodes/Welcome file.md

 	- `masternode genkey`
 Keep the result in a temporary text file.
 It's the masternode private key.

-Run the script, it's ask the user name (what you want) and the masternode private key generated at the last step.
+Run the script, it'll be asked the user name (what you want) and the masternode private key generated at the last step.

 > Missing to finish the job :
 > - For now only one coin is available (Axel coin)